-Cargoes the es carried to Suez Cano ion metric t World international seaborne tradeb-
+Cargoes the es carried to Suez Cand ion metric t World international seaborne tradeb-

 Total South- bound North- bound (million metric tons)

 Liquid cargoes 175.7 8.9 166.7 950

 Dry cargoes 66.2 38.8 27.4 820

-Total 241.9 47.7 194.1 1,770
+TOTAL 241.9 47.7 194.1 1,770

-^a See Suez Canal Authority, United Arab Republic, Suez Canal Report, 1966. ^b See Review of Maritime Transport, 1969 (United Nations publication, Sales No.: E.70.II.D.5), table I.
+See Suez Canal Authority, United Arab Republic, Suez Canal Report, 1966.
+See Review of Maritime Transport, 1969 (United Nations publication, Sales No.: E.70.II.D.5), table I.

-68 This section is based largely on a preliminary note (E/CN.14/ UNCTAD III/PM/3) prepared by the UNCTAD secretariat and made available to the ECE/OAU African Ministerial Meeting preparatory to the third session of the United Nations Conference on Trade and Development, which took place in Addis Ababa, between 8 and 14 October 1971.
+63 This section is based largely on a preliminary note (E/CN.14/UNCTAD III/PM/3) prepared by the UNCTAD secretariat and made available to the ECE/OAU African Ministerial Meeting preparatory to the third session of the United Nations Conference on Trade and Development, which took place in Addis Ababa, between 8 and 14 October 1971.
 The subject will be dealt with more fully in a special study of the economic consequences for African and other countries of the closure of the Suez Canal which the UNCTAD secretariat is carrying out, in consultation with the secretariat of ECA, and hopes to submit to the Committee on Shipping of UNCTAD at its sixth session.
-This study is being made in response to a recommendation made by the sixth ECA/OAU Joint Meeting on Trade and Development, which was held in Geneva from 12 to 23 August 1971 (see E/CN.14/WP1/45, annex I) and in the light of the understanding reached by the Trade and Development Board at its eleventh Session.
-Official Records of the General Assembly, Twenty-Sixth Session, Supplement No. 15, chap.
+This study is being made in response to a recommendation made by the sixth ECA/OAU Joint Meeting on Trade and Development, which was held in Geneva from 12 to 23 August 1971 (see E/CN.14/WP1/45, annex I) and in the light of the understanding reached by the Trade and Development Board at its eleventh session.
+(See report of the Trade and Development Board, Eleventh Session, Official Records of the General Assembly, Twenty-Sixth Session, Supplement No. 15, chap.
 IV, section D.)